Skip to main content

 • No customisable bounce handling

-• The number of daily automated emails sent
+• The number of automated emails sent

 Did this answer your question?